calebyourison/simple_template_log_parser/README.md

 - (OPTIONAL ARGUMENT) `localize_time_columns` takes a list of columns whose timezone should be eliminated (column must also be included in the `datetime_columns` argument).
 ---
 #### Built-Ins
-This project includes log process functions for PiHole, Omada Controller, Open Media Vault, and Synology DSM.
+This project includes log process functions for Omada Controller, Open Media Vault, PFSense, PiHole, and Synology DSM.
 These are still being actively developed as not all event types have been accounted for.
 As a general philosophy, this project aims to find middle ground between useful categorization of log events and sheer number of templates.
 Submissions for improvement are welcome.

+Notes:

+- PFSense templates match (RFC 5424, with RFC 3339 microsecond precision time stamps)
+- Synology templates match (BSD, RFCF 3164)

 ```bash
 from template_log_parser.built_ins import built_in_process_log